Not got enough time? Get this blog post as a handy FREE ebook right now!

-- Tell them that you would love to tell them more about the game and give them a hands-on play at GDC.
+- Tell them that you would love to tell them more about the game and give them a hands-on play at the gaming event.
 Then leave it to them to come back to you.

 - Don’t keep chasing them.
 Perhaps send a reminder a few days later and if you’ve not heard back then leave it alone.

 - Write like a human and be calm.
 Steer clear of hyperbole that makes you sound like an over-excited frat boy/girl- ‘awesome/freakin’ awesome’ ‘amazing’ ‘leading’ ‘best ever’ and ‘world-changing’ type crap that immediately turns a journalist off.

 Good timing and punctuality are key to your games industry event PR strategy.

 If the journalist responds to your outreach then well done!
 You now need to set up a time to meet them.